 5. Maintain a Stable Circadian Rhythm

 The release of thyroid hormone is dependent on circadian signaling, which regulates and is regulated by signals from both the hypothalamus and pituitary gland.
 Sleep disturbances are able to disrupt circadian signaling and affect the function of these brain structures, resulting in abnormal thyroid function and hormone release.
-Both long and short sleep durations were associated with incidence of thyroid disease.
+Both long and short sleep durations were associated with the incidence of thyroid disease.
 Likewise, thyroid disorders promote sleep disruptions.

 When to see a doctor about your Thyroid